- This article has been reviewed by a pet health professional. It is not a substitute for professional veterinary advice.

 “If you’re thinking of incorporating eggs into your dog’s diet regularly, you might need to reduce the amount of treats or food they get to ensure they don’t have too many calories a day,” adds Dr. Scales-Theobald.

-- Digestive upset: Symptoms include diarrhea, vomiting, and gas, says Dr. Scales-Theobald.
+Symptoms of a digestive upset include diarrhea, vomiting, and gas, says Dr. Scales-Theobald.
 “Research has shown even two eggs at once can cause stomach upsets for a small dog and five can cause stomach upsets for a large breed dog.”

 Ultimately, moderation is key.
 “Eggs should be fed as part of a balanced diet that meets your dog’s specific nutritional needs,” Dr. Scales-Theobald says.